 In 507AD, King Clovis and his wife Clotilde founded an abbey on the site of the Roman forum and dedicated it to Geneviève, the patron saint of Paris.

-In 1744, King Louis XV believed that his prayers to Sainte-Geneviève, the patron saint of Paris had helped him recover from a long illness and wanted to give thanks to the saint.
+In 1744, King Louis XV was convinced that his prayers to Sainte-Geneviève had helped him recover from a long illness, and wanted to give thanks to the holy woman.

 The first stone was eventually laid in 1764!

 Soufflot died in 1780.

 His assistant Rondelet took over the construction work.

 Temple of the Republic, Pantheon and Church!